elitree/banking_app/README.markdown

 # Ruby on Rails Tutorial: banking application

-This is the first application for
+This is a homework assignment based on the
 [*Ruby on Rails Tutorial: Learn Rails by Example*](http://railstutorial.org/) by [Michael Hartl](http://michaelhartl.com/).